frankjuniorr/homelab-iac/README.md

 Code responsable to deploy all my infra in Proxmox, everything by code.
 Features:
  - Send ssh public key to Proxmox server
- - Trigger an Ansible code to configure Proxmox
+ - Trigger an Ansible code to install al my infra
     -  Create user, and role permission
     -  Create a VM Template in Proxmox with Rocky Linux (cloud-init image)
     - Trigger a Terraform code, to create all VMs
- - Trigger an Ansible code to configure all VMs
+    - Configure all VMs
     -  Install Kubernetes cluster with k3s

 ## It is divided by:

 - `scripts`: folder with auxiliar scripts
-- `proxmox`: Folder with all necessary code to create and configure Vms in Proxmox hypervisor
-- - `proxmox-config`: Ansible code, to configure Proxmox server and create VM Template
-    - `create-vms`: Terraform code, to create all VMs
-- `servers-setup`: Ansible code to install and configure all servers
+- `src`: folder with Ansible code

 ## How to use

 ### Config files
-First of all, **review and edit** all necessary config files, there are in `config-files/sample` folder.
+First of all, **review and edit** the hosts.yaml file, there is in `config-files/sample` folder.
 Make a copy of this folder, running the command:
 ```bash
 make init-config-files
 ```

-After that, **open, review and edit** all files into a new folder called `config-files/my-configs` When all files are configured, run this command to install them:
+After that, **open, review and edit** the file into a new folder called `config-files/my-configs` When hosts.yaml file are configured, run this command to install them:
 ```bash
 make install-config-files
 ```